Glossary Flexible Consumption Model (FCM)

 Many organizations that adopt flexible consumption models end up struggling to manage usage and costs effectively.
 To ensure that an FCM is implemented successfully, businesses need to:

-• Create a usage monitoring system: Businesses should have a system for monitoring customer usage on an ongoing basis to track which customers are using the most resources and adjust their pricing plan accordingly.
+• Create a usage monitoring system: Businesses should implement a system for ongoing customer usage monitoring to track which customers are utilizing the most resources and adjust their pricing plans accordingly.

 • Implement automated billing processes: Automating billing processes will help businesses keep track of usage levels and costs more easily.